 Lower Incidence of Re-injury

 Some injuries are caused or aggravated by mobility issues.
-Restoring mobility and flexibility can give a patient better balance and equilibrium — cutting down on fall risk — and can keep them from favoring one side of the body, or one limb over another.
+Restoring mobility and flexibility can give patients better balance and equilibrium — cutting down on fall risk — keeping them from favoring one side of the body or one limb over another.

 Quality of Life

-Chronic inactivity leads in turn to chronic illness.
+Chronic inactivity leads, in turn to chronic illness.
 Obesity, heart problems, diabetes, and other physical ailments often accompany a sedentary lifestyle.
 And if you’re already suffering from a chronic condition, a return to exercise after physical therapy can help you manage its symptoms.
-As a bonus, it’s a conservative approach that helps many individuals avoid surgery and prescription painkiller dependence.
+As a bonus, it’s a conservative approach that allows many individuals to avoid surgery and prescription painkiller dependence.